opsxcq/blog/content/post/mine-sort.md

 If this `seed` sorts the array, that is it !
 You got your solution !
 Congratulations, now you can apply your solution and sort your input in $o(n)$ time !
-But for sure some quick sort fanatics will be butt hurts will complain about the cryptography part of the code, this is just people that don't accept an algorithm that can sort an input in a $o(n)$ !
+But for sure some quick sort fanatics will be butt hurt about this code and will complain about the cryptography part of the code, this is just people that don't accept an algorithm that can sort an input in a $o(n)$ !

 ## Complete source code